 Bank deposits in California banks which have a minimum short-term rating of A-1, or its equivalent or higher, by a NRSRO.
-Bank deposits are required to be collateralized as specified under Government Code section 53630.
-The Treasurer shall draft and execute a contract describing provisions for bank deposits.
+Bank deposits are required to be collateralized as specified under Government Code Section 53630.
+The Treasurer shall draft and execute a contract describing provisions for bank deposits, as specified under Code Section 53649.